awsdocs/amazon-dynamodb-developer-guide/doc_source/using-identity-based-policies.md

 }
 ```

- The policy has one statement that grants permissions for three DynamoDB actions \(`dynamodb:DescribeTable`, `dynamodb:Query` and `dynamodb:Scan`\) on a table in the `us-west-2` region, which is owned by the AWS account specified by `account-id`\.
+ The policy has one statement that grants permissions for three DynamoDB actions \(`dynamodb:DescribeTable`, `dynamodb:Query`, and `dynamodb:Scan`\) on a table in the `us-west-2` Region, which is owned by the AWS account specified by `account-id`\.
 The *Amazon Resource Name \(ARN\)* in the `Resource` value specifies the table to which the permissions apply\.

 ## Permissions Required to Use the Amazon DynamoDB Console<a name="console-permissions"></a>

-For a user to work with the DynamoDB console, that user must have a minimum set of permissions that allows the user to work with the DynamoDB resources for their AWS account\.
+For a user to work with the DynamoDB console, that user must have a minimum set of permissions that allow the user to work with the DynamoDB resources for their AWS account\.
 In addition to these DynamoDB permissions, the console requires permissions from the following services:
 + Amazon CloudWatch permissions to display metrics and graphs\.
 + AWS Data Pipeline permissions to export and import DynamoDB data\.
 +  AWS Identity and Access Management permissions to access roles necessary for exports and imports\.